5 stars

 Eligibility Requirements:

-The student must be an international student enrolled in a Master’s, PhD, or professional degree program in Canada.
+The student must be an international student enrolled in a Master’s, PhD, or professional degree program at a designated learning institution in Canada.
+The student must also hold a valid study permit.

 • Doctor of Medicine (MD)